 In a future post, I’ll share my thoughts on the Age of the Disney Remake (suffice to say they’re not all that positive).
-But for now, I thought I’d share my top 5 underrated animated Disney movies, for your consideration.
+But for now, I thought I’d share my list of top underrated animated Disney movies, for your consideration.

 I’m not sure this one counts as an underrated Disney movie because it really is pretty well-known and beloved, but it definitely stands apart from most of its more popular siblings, and it’s definitely on a whole other level of animated movie.

 Not only are the music and art absolutely amazing and shake me to my core every time, it’s a beautifully dark and nuanced movie for something that’s also supposed to be a fun, family-oriented(?), animated musical.
 Exploring themes of corruption, justice, and the deceptive nature of appearances, this honestly isn’t much of a kids’ movie.
 I mean, have you seen Hellfire?